 Add personal, specific details that exemplify why you believe that they will prosper in their new role.
 Wish them success, and offer to support them during their career transition.
 You may also suggest getting together for coffee, lunch, a happy hour, or a phone or video call, in a couple of weeks so you can catch up on how they are doing in their new position.

 Finally, be sure to include several ways to contact you, including email, phone, website, and social media (such as LinkedIn) in the signature of your message.

 You do not have to send a long note—just a few sentences relaying your congratulations are sufficient.

 Congratulations Email Message Example

-	Subject Line: Congratulations On Your New Position
+Subject Line: Congratulations on Your New Position

-	Having known and worked with you, I know that you are ready for such a challenge, and am impressed by your initiative in pursuing this wonderful new career direction.
+Having known and worked with you, I know that you are more than ready for such a challenge, and I am impressed by your initiative in pursuing this wonderful new career direction.
 You have the necessary skills and experience and will make a terrific Team Leader.

-	- your email address
+Your email address

-	- your social media handles
+Your social media handles